Sharjah: New gas discovery announced in 'Hadiba' field

 Most residents could expect a fair to partly cloudy day ahead

-After Sharjah National Oil Corporation drilled a well, the new discovery was made.
-"The the well will be tested in the coming period to confirm the quantities and potential reserves of the field for development," according to a post by Sharjah Government Media Bureau.
+"The well will be tested in the coming period to confirm the quantities and potential reserves of the field for development," according to a post by Sharjah Government Media Bureau.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.